Moyensd/Wealth-inequality-project/README.md

 The repository is organized as follows:

-- `data/`: This directory contains the raw data obtained from the Federal Reserve.
+- `dfa-networth-levels.csv/`: This directory contains the raw data obtained from the Federal Reserve.
 It includes data files for different years and relevant metadata.

-- `powerquery/`: Power query and sql used for data cleaning.
+- `SQL queries for wealth project.txt/`: Power query and sql used for data cleaning.

-- `figures/`: Plots and charts generated from the analysis, which provide visual insights into wealth distribution and individual-level changes.
+- `wealth data project.pbix/`: Plots and charts generated from the analysis, which provide visual insights into wealth distribution and individual-level changes.

+- `wealth data project.pdf/`: pdf file of the visualzation.

 - `README.md`: The main documentation file you are currently reading, providing an overview of the project.